ngari-kev/alx-low_level_programming/README.md

-This reposiory contains all tasks under C programming
+This reposiory contains all tasks under C (low level) programming